UndocuAmerica Performance & Media Project

 —Jorge Ramos, Journalist & Podcast Reader

 Set to launch in October 2019, The UndocuAmerica Series is 12 podcast episodes focused on the experience of DREAMers (Development Relief for Alien Minors).
-The platform pairs them with national voices to share deeply moving stories from the undocumented community.
 This series gives voice to the voices that often go unheard in the media.